 L1 is a newly renovated retail space and creative business accelerator opening on the Arts Block inside the historic first “L” station built in 1892.

-The facility, operated and managed by Arts + Public Life, will house three South Side entrepreneurs committed to scaling their creative businesses over the next two years.
+The new L1 accelerator program provides both a 20-month fellowship and 700 square feet of shared brick and mortar retail space for the inaugural cohort of three South Side entrepreneurs – Peter Gaona of ReformedSchool, Tiffany Joi of Hemp Heals Body Shop, and Andrea Polk of Solo Noir – dedicated to scaling their creative businesses over the next two years.
 This commerce focused addition to the Arts Block, along the 300 E Block of Garfield Boulevard is an extension of the arts and culture redevelopment efforts of Arts + Public Life, an initiative of UChicago Arts at the University of Chicago.
-The creative business accelerator joins the Arts Incubator, opened in 2013 and the Green Line Performing Arts Center, opened in 2018.
+The creative business accelerator joins the Arts Incubator, opened in 2013, and the Green Line Performing Arts Center, opened in 2018.

-Scheduled to open in 2020, the new L1 creative business accelerator is a shared storefront retail space and collaborative learning opportunity for creative entrepreneurs.
-Through an open call application process, highly motivated creative business owners are encouraged to apply for the inaugural two-year cohort.
-Interested applicants should already have legally established businesses.
-Ideal applicants are those looking to expand their early stage, to long-term in-home, online, or consignment businesses to operate out of a bricks and mortar location in the Washington Park neighborhood.
+Scheduled to open in 2020 (date to be determined pending COVID-19 restrictions), the new L1 creative business accelerator is a shared storefront retail space and collaborative learning opportunity for creative entrepreneurs.
+Through an open call application process in December of 2019, highly motivated creative business owners with an already established business were encouraged to apply for the inaugural two-year cohort.

 Arts + Public Life is partnering with The Silver Room Foundation’s urban planning and social impact arm, Proximity, to facilitate the accelerator program, “L1: Creative Business Elevated.”
 In the spirit of one of Chicago’s earliest ‘L’ station facilities, L1 is designed to support an elevation-focused transformative process for participants.
 By providing over 700 square feet of flexible storefront space and 20-month curriculum-based, cohort model of services, L1 will provide creative entrepreneurs the unique opportunity to learn, launch, and build their networks in a structured and supportive manner.
 Participating entrepreneurs will receive subsidized retail space, mentorship, extensive training and educational resources from seasoned experts in the areas of business strategy, management, leadership, sales, marketing, brand positioning, accounting, corporate responsibility, and business law.
 Through additional partnerships, including The Polsky Center for Entrepreneurship and Innovation at the University of Chicago, L1 will work to eliminate some of the traditional barriers of entry to business ownership for creative entrepreneurs, while successfully diversifying the small business and employment options available for Washington Park and residents of Chicago’s South Side.